pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

                 serviceAccountName: br-s3
     ```

-5. Specify the `serviceAccount` in the Backup or Restore configuration.
+5. Specify the `serviceAccount` in the backup or restore configuration.
 The following example shows how to specify it in a Backup resource:

     ```yaml
     apiVersion: br.pingcap.com/v1alpha1